david68cu/MemoryGame/README.md

 Memory Game
 ===========

-I created this game a few years back
+I created this game a few years back  (Being bored is not a good thing)

-Being bored is not a good thing
+This simple game  will allow you to change your mood while improving your thinking.

-It will simply allow you to change your mood while improving your mind You can maybe hack it too ??
+You can maybe hack it too ??

 Send me any review you have to my email: david @ pymiami. org